 Step 3: Add the dry stuff.

 Toss in the flour, oats, coconut, walnuts, and salt.
 Stir until it starts to come together.
 Then add the cherries.
-Fold them in gently—don’t go full hulk or you’ll crush them and the whole dough turns pink.
+Fold them in gently—don’t go full Hulk or you’ll crush them and the whole dough turns pink.
 I’ve done it.
 Still tastes great.
 Just looks… very pink.

 Step 4: Scoop and bake.

 Spoon out small blobs of dough onto the sheet.
 Give them a little room—they don’t spread a ton, but they need space to breathe.
-Bake for 18-20 mins or until they just start to brown on the bottom.
+Bake for 18-20 minutes or until they just start to brown on the bottom.

 Step 5: Cool and coat.

-Let them cool for a couple minutes so they don’t fall apart in your hands.
+Let them cool for a couple of minutes so they don’t fall apart in your hands.
 Then roll them in the rest of the powdered sugar.
 It’ll stick better when they’re still slightly warm.
 Expect powdered sugar everywhere.
 Embrace it.

 Storage Options: